orientechnologies/orientdb-docs/Distributed-Architecture-Lifecycle.md

 ![image](http://www.orientdb.org/images/cluster-join.png)

+When a node joins an existent cluster, the most updated copy of the database is downloaded to the joining node.
+If any copy of database was already present, that is moved under `backup/databases` folder.

 ### Multiple clusters

 Multiple clusters can coexist in the same network.
 Clusters can't see each others because are isolated black boxes.